Taproot is a Brooklyn-based floral design school + studio.

 - We're Green, Year Round -

-We prioritize working with locally grown flowers year round.
-(Hooray for the miracle of green houses!)
-However, when we can't find the materials we need locally, we remain committed to purchasing flowers that we know are grown with great care.
-We first look to farms further south on the East Coast, and from there exclusively purchase non-local flowers from farms that are certified through the Florverde Sustainable Flowers, Veriflora Sustainably Grown, or Rainforest Alliance certification programs.
+In the event that we can't find the materials we need locally, we remain committed to purchasing flowers that we know are grown with great care.
+We first look to farms further south on the East Coast, then west to California, and from there prioritize purchasing from farms that are certified through the Florverde Sustainable Flowers, Veriflora Sustainably Grown, or Rainforest Alliance certification programs.
 These three programs have stringent requirements that align with Taproot's values, and farms that qualify for certification must demonstrate their commitment to environmental, labor, and quality standards.

 If you're a florist in the New York area and you'd like to learn more about sourcing local flowers, please don't hesitate to get in touch.
 We're happy to share what we know!